nickbuker/fraud_detection/readme.md

 ```

-#### Risk-scoring algorithm that considers probability of fraud and log of gross sales.
-The model prioritizes investigating cases with high risk and high potential cost.
+#### Risk-scoring algorithm that considers probability of fraud as well as log of gross sales.
+The model prioritizes investigation of cases with high risk and high potential cost.

 ```python
 import numpy as np